YTread Logo

 behaviors

-two brains contributing to our behaviors and the Stress is particularly influential in one of them stresses that we think the right thing stress doesn't occur to us i It's a reaction to the external environment, so let me talk about the two brains.
-I have a diagram here of this, the cortex of the cerebrum and this structure under the cortex of the cerebrum, which is labeled the brain stem here, but I'm actually talking. to talk about the subcortical brain all this structure here the cortex of the brain is what i'm going to call the human brain the smart brain is where our personality is our individuality where we make decisions about our partner what we eat we are kind of music we listen to what car we manage where we live what kind of life we live we take in sensory information that is processed in the cortex and we take actions based on sensory information that is where our personality our individuality is all centered in that cortical area note in the human brain, it is actually the, with By far the largest mass in the human brain is the cortex, okay, we rule the world as humans, why not?
+two brains contributing to our behaviors and stress is particularly influential in one of them emphasizes noting that we think well it doesn't occur to us stress is a reaction to the external environment so let me talk about the two brains I have a diagram here of the cortex of the brain and this structure underneath the cortex of the brain that is labeled brainstem here, but I'm really talking about the subcortical brain, this whole structure here, the cortex of the brain is what I'm going to call the human brain the intelligent brain is where our personality is our individuality where we choose our partner what we eat we are the type of music we listen to what car we drive where we live what type of life we live, we receive sensory information that is processed in the cortex and we take actions based on sensory information, there it is where our personality, our individuality, everything is centered in that cortical area of the human brain, it is actually by far the largest mass of the human being. the brain is cortex, okay, we rule the world as humans, why not?

 the effect of trauma on the brain and how it affects behaviors john rigg tedxaugusta

-Because we perform animal functions better than any animal, we are not bigger fa. we are stronger than animals we think better we have the largest cerebral cortex and we rule the world but we are animals we eat we make waste products and make babies and that behavior t
+Because we perform animal functions better than any animal, we are not bigger, faster, stronger than animals, we think better, we have the largest cortex and we rule the world, but we are animals that eat. making waste products and making babies and that behavior t

 rigg